surajssd/blog_contents/content/post/2021/08/sapiens.md

 - Polytheist religions have been more tolerant than monotheist religions.
 Many monotheist religions believe in one God but find it hard to worship that one God, so they invented other worship entities like Saints, Pirs, etc. There are many inconsistencies in monotheism regarding the hegemony of one God vs. the constant attacks from Satan.
 Who is more powerful?
 Who created Satan?
 If God was so powerful, why did it not stop Satan from coming into existence in the first place?

     > monotheism, as it has played out in history, is a kaleidoscope of monotheist, dualist, polytheist and animist legacies, jumbling together under a single divine umbrella.
 The average Christian believes in the monotheist God, but also in the dualist Devil, in polytheist saints, and in animist ghosts.
 Scholars of religion have a name for this simultaneous avowal of different and even contradictory ideas and the combination of rituals and practices taken from different sources.
 It’s called syncretism.
 Syncretism might, in fact, be the single great world religion.

+- Religions have a guard work set up against rationally curious people.
+They (self-proclaimed saints) warn the believers against anyone trying to question them against their beliefs.
+They sanctify particular book(s) as god's word.
+They convince all the believers that our belief has been attacked in the past, but it survived despite those attacks.
+You need to stay firm in your beliefs and not let your guard down.
+They also encourage the believers to take arms in the fight of religion if the need arises.
+Due to this indoctrination of believers, it is hard for them to think otherwise.
+Rather, they become more defensive whenever a rational person challenges their beliefs.
+This is what Dr. Babasaheb Amedkar did in his book "Annihilation of Castes," he challenged the sanctity of the Shastras that validated the caste system.

 - Our mind is a pendulum constantly bobbing between the desire to retain pleasure and the restlessness of avoiding pain.